iapheus/hugoBlog/content/posts/how-i-use-samba/index.md

 ## Final

 I can say that making this archive has helped me a lot.
 Apart from storing all my music by myself and listening to it without ads or internet whenever I want, I can continue to listen to the same archive in my car by removing my USB memory stick from the modem when I go out.
 During this process, the Samba feature is also turned off because I selected the "Auto On After Detecting USB Storage Plugged In" option via the modem.
+Hope this post is helpful to you!

 **\-The links and the apps I share are just for sharing information.
 I don’t have any ads or partnerships.\-**